-Moving is all about the when, where, what, and how of getting your stuff from point A to point B. All of these logistics can be hard to balance — especially during times of uncertainty (like a cloudy housing market).
+Moving is all about the when, where, what, and how of getting your stuff from point A to point B. The logistics can be hard to balance — especially during times of uncertainty (like a cloudy housing market).
 But with the right planning and preparation when it comes to moving and storage, that balancing act can get a lot easier.

-Using storage when moving isn’t something everyone thinks about (most will default to a truck), but it can make the whole process much easier and save you stress.
-Sure, it may sound like an extra hassle at first, but it’s quite the contrary.
-In fact, oftentimes it truly is the best and most convenient option.
+Using storage when moving isn’t something everyone thinks about (most will default to a truck), but it can make the whole process much easier and lower your stress level.
+In many cases, storage offers the best and most convenient option.

-Your three main options for moving and storage
+What are your three main options for moving and storage?

 You have a few storage options when it comes to moving: portable containers, full-service moving and storage, and local self-storage units.

 Let’s talk about the pros and cons of each type, so you can figure out which one best meets your specific moving and storing needs.

 Wondering where to store furniture when moving?
 PODS makes it simple.
 Have as many containers as you need delivered to your front door, load them up, then have them sent either to your next home or to a secure PODS Storage Center for as long as you need to.

 1. Moving and Storage Services With Portable Containers